varemenos/codemagic/README.md

 ## About

-__[Codemagic.gr](http://codemagic.gr) is a powerful online Code Editor for web-development that lives inside your browser__!
+__[Codemagic.gr](http://codemagic.gr) is a powerful online Code Editor for web development__!
 It's open-source and it follows the philosophy of client-side and fast execution.
 It's built for creative people who do a lot of web-related experiments and want to test stuff in real-time without the hassle of preparing project files and whatnot.
 It is also a great place for people to come and learn various web-technologies like HTML, CSS, JS and their derivatives.

 ### Web-related Technologies